 The advocates or the supporters of gender selection considers this as a reproductive medical advancement technology.
-According to their opinion, this is completely parent’s decision to opt this technology for balancing their family.
+According to their opinion, this is completely the parent’s decision to opt for this technology for balancing their family.
 But opponents disagree with this technological opportunity of gender selection and consider this as ethically immoral.
-However, they do not have any objection about the application of PGD or other chromosomal selection methods to avoid genetically disordered childbirth, but not for gender selection of unborn baby.
+However, they do not have any objection about the application of PGD or other chromosomal selection methods to avoid genetically disordered childbirth, but not for the gender selection of unborn babies.
 They believe, the promotion of gender selection can be a trouble for balancing the gender in the world population and become an alarming situation for the whole of mankind.
 Some also believe that gender selection can increase the scope of gender discrimination which will lead to an increase in the population of the same gender.

-The decision of prospective parents must be ultimate for gender selection and therefore, they should decide if they will opt this technological advancement or not.
+The decision of prospective parents must be ultimate for gender selection and therefore, they should decide if they will opt for this technological advancement or not.

 Disclaimer: This article is for information purpose only, Gender Selection/family balancing is not allowed in most of the countries including Georgia while some countries allow Gender selection like UAE.